rjc0512ncsu/ST558Proj2/README.md

     ## `geom_smooth()` using formula = 'y ~ x'

 ![](RC-ST558-Project-2_files/figure-gfm/plot_all_items-1.png)<!-- -->
-Using this method, it does in fact appear that there is a positive trend between item value and item rarity.
+Using this method, it does in fact appear that there is some level of a positive trend between item value and item rarity.
 With a little statistics elbow-grease, we can determine whether this trend is predictive, or merely an artifact.

+## Stats

 ``` r
 # Fit a linear model